enso-org/enso-archive/docs/runtime/searcher.md

 # Searcher
-The language auto-completion feature requires an ability to search the codebase using different queues.
+The language auto-completion feature requires an ability to search the codebase using different search criteria.
 This document describes the Searcher module, which consists of the suggestions database and the ranking algorithm for ordering the results.

 <!-- MarkdownTOC levels="2,3" autolink="true" -->